zak-goldberg/personal-budget-2/README.md

 - Integrate existing API endpoints with the database layer
 - Database implementation for transactions
 - Deploy the application using Render
+- Write unit tests using Supertest, Mocha, and Chai (Me)

 ## Assumptions (Me)
 - One to one mapping between envelopes & expenses